-\paragraph*{Action Perturbation:}
+\paragraph{Action Perturbation}\ \\

 The process starts with the agent in a given state.
-The agent chooses an action, which is intended to be applied in the environment.
+The agent chooses an action intended to be applied in the environment.
 However, before this action can be applied, it undergoes a perturbation, resulting in a perturbed action.
 This perturbed action is then applied, leading to transition to a new state according to the environment's transition function.

 For instance, consider an autonomous vehicle that decides to steer at an angle of $\alpha$ (action) based on the current traffic configuration (state).
 Before the steering action is executed, it is perturbed, so the actual steering angle applied to the vehicle becomes $\alpha + \epsilon$ (perturbed action).
-As a result, the vehicle transitions into a new traffic configuration (next state) that reflects the outcome of the perturbed steering action.
+As a result, the vehicle transitions to a new traffic configuration (next state) reflecting the outcome of the perturbed steering action.

-This process introduces variability into the environment's dynamics without necessitating a direct modification of the environment's transition function or modification of the state of the environment.
+This process introduces variability into the environment dynamics without necessitating a direct modification of the environment's transition function or modification of the state of the environment.
 However, this approach to modifying dynamics, while introducing variability, is confined to the scope of action perturbation, limiting the diversity of potential dynamics alterations.